utkonoser/nba-api-go/README.md

 # Run specific endpoint
 go test -v -tags=integration -run TestGetPlayerCareerStats ./endpoints/player
 ```

+**Note**: Integration tests can also be run manually via GitHub Actions workflow.
+They are not run automatically on every push to avoid unnecessary API calls and rate limiting.

+### CI/CD Pipeline 🚀
+This project uses GitHub Actions for continuous integration:

+- **Linter**: Automatically runs `golangci-lint` on every push and pull request
+- **Unit Tests**: Automatically runs all unit tests with coverage on every push and pull request
+- **Integration Tests**: Can be manually triggered via GitHub Actions workflow (Actions → CI → Run workflow)

+To run integration tests manually:
+1. Go to the [Actions](https://github.com/utkonoser/nba-api-go/actions) tab
+2. Select the "CI" workflow
+3. Click "Run workflow"
+4. Choose the branch and click "Run workflow"

 **Test Statistics**:
 - ✅ **91/91 unit tests** passing (100%)